We just had a major home crisis…and Remote Working literally saved the day!

 he set to work on making the repair.
 It was only afterwards that he explained how lucky we are to work from home because if we hadn’t caught the situation, the water would have kept filling up in the tank and exiting out into our ceiling until finally the plasterboard and anything else sodden enough would have given way and collapsed!

-It is true that working from home can save you thousands per year in reduced commuting and expenses, and there are enticing incentives such as relocating and availing of work from home grants but it is also essential to make sure that you have the right insurance in place to work from home in the event that you should ever need it.
+It is true that remote working can save you thousands per year in reduced commuting and expenses, and there are enticing incentives such as relocating and availing of work from home grants but it is also essential to make sure that you have the right insurance in place for remote working in the event that you should ever need it.
 After-all, we need to protect our family possessions and our working environment should some faulty pipework decide to rain on your parade.

 We feel really lucky